nathanleiby/gwj-32/DESIGN.md

       can only have 1 super inside the queue -- additional supers have no effect
     idea: sets
-      does nothing unless the entire set is present in the queue
+      does nothing unless the entire set is present in the queue perhaps some bonus if partial set
+      causes a superpower if full set and nothing else in the queue (if sets have variable sizes => player aims for different queue sizes to allow set's superpower)
     idea: expendable cards
       single use within battle. can be allowed to be more powerful at the expense of longevity
     idea: charged cards